ZaniDalipi/Apple_Disease_Identification/README.md

 * Black Rot
 * Cedar Apple Rust
 * Healthy
+* * couldnt gather more data, i used my local orchard for demostration and a database from .

 If you plan to retrain, collect a balanced dataset and apply augmentation for robustness (rotation, scaling, color jitter, random crop).